Discovering all the incredible things to do on Fraser Island will live long in my memory from our big 18-month lap around Australia.

 It offers panoramic views over the beach and ocean, and is a prime whale watching spot – we saw a few humpbacks migrating past, just magical!

-7. Champagne Pools
+7. Swim at the Champagne Pools

 Just north of Indian Head is possibly the most popular swimming spot on Fraser, and for good reason, especially on a sunny day!
 Our kids, and us big kids enjoyed a low tide dip in the clear, bubbling sea water of Champagne Pools, which is aptly named.